 Columbia Southern University (CSU) establishes admission criteria to ensure that students who enroll are capable of successfully completing and benefiting from the educational offerings.
-CSU admits students regardless of race, color, national origin, disability, sex, or age to its programs.
+CSU admits students to its programs regardless of race, color, national origin, disability, sex, or age.
 The University administers its educational policies, scholarship programs, and other programs while providing reasonable accommodations for applicants and students with disabilities to the extent required by applicable laws.
 Applicants under the age of 18 are required to provide parental consent when entering into signed agreements with the university.

 Please refer to the CSU website for additional details regarding Title IX.

 Applicants for admission must possess a high school diploma or its equivalent at the time of admission.
 To be considered for unconditional admission to an undergraduate program, applicants must submit the following:

 Conditional admission allows applicants who have self-certified graduation from an approved high school program or the equivalent on the CSU application for admission to enroll in a program for 12 semester hours pending the receipt of required admission documents.
 To learn about other conditional admission statuses please refer to the LifePace Learning Conditional Provisional Admission and Conditional Probation Admission policies further below.

 Homeschooled students must demonstrate successful completion of homeschooling at the secondary level as defined by state law in which the high school credential is earned.
 A detailed guide for meeting the CSU admission requirements is available in the CSU Homeschooled Admission Guidelines.